Exam time can be stressful, and even when you’re on top of your studying, things can still go wrong if you don’t have everything you need.

 7. Prepare your clothes

-Make sure you have your clothes ready the night before so you’re not stressing trying to find something to wear on the morning of the exam.
+Try to have your clothes ready the night before so you’re not stressing trying to find something to wear on the morning of the exam.
 Try to go for something that is comfortable.
+It can be a good idea to wear layers so that you can find comfort if the temperature of the exam hall changes.

 8. Special equipment